JetBrains/intellij-sdk-docs/topics/ui/controls/banner.md

 *Reconnecting to the database is required to make edits.*

 ![](dialog-example.png){width=500 style=block}
-*The component needs to be installed in order to run the available virtual devices.*
+*The component needs to be installed to run the available virtual devices.*

 Do **not** use a banner if there is no particular UI component it can be tied to.
 Use a [balloon notification](balloon.md) in the main window instead.